JimFawkes/contaid/terradock/README.md

 	echo "terraform: $terraform, terragrunt: $terragrunt, aws-profile=$aws_profile"
 	docker run -v $(pwd):/apps -it --env-file <(aws-vault exec $aws_profile -- env | grep ^AWS_) jimfawkes/terradock:tf_$terraform-tg_$terragrunt ${@:2}
 }

+# Use as follows
+tg some-aws-profile plan --terragrunt-working-dir some/path/to/hcl
 ```
+**Notes:**
-This uses [aws-vault](https://github.com/99designs/aws-vault) to authenticate with aws.
+ - This uses [aws-vault](https://github.com/99designs/aws-vault) to authenticate with aws.
+ - In the current form it always requires a profile due to `${@:2}`
+ - This assumes the current working dir to be your terraform dir (IAC Repo)
+ - If you are working on multiple IAC repos that require different versions, you could use [direnv](https://github.com/direnv/direnv) to always use the correct versions per repo.